Artoriuz/ArtCNN/README.md

 - `C4F32`: This has 4 internal convolution layers with 32 filters each.
 You need a relatively decent GPU to run this well.
 - `C4F16`: This has 4 internal convolution layers with 16 filters each.
 You should be able to run this on most modern GPUs.

 `DS` variants are also offered.
-These are meant to denoise and sharpen, which is usually useful on bad sources.
+These are trained to denoise and sharpen, which is usually useful for most web sources.

 The old `Chroma`, `YCbCr` and `RGB` variants can be found under the "Old" directory.
 These have not been updated to reflect the new software stack and training dataset yet.